 JA: Literally!
 I go back a long way with Matt, and I love him.
 But I’m really impressed that he did this.
 He did such a great job.
 When we were first discussing the design of this room, we made sure that it was going to be Dolby Atmos compatible.
 Matt was the one who encouraged me to be ready for the future.
 So now, when I get a call asking if I have Atmos as well as Sony 360 Reality Audio, I can say yes, thanks to Matt.

 WLP: It seems like you went from New York City recording life, in the middle of the pandemic, to this amazing studio purpose-built for immersive mixing.

 JA: Absolutely.
 100% right on that.
 What did I do during lockdown?
 I left the city and built this crazy place!
 When I saw the room originally, I designed it for Sony 360 Reality Audio, and I’m really happy with how Matt helped me incorporate Dolby Atmos in the same space.
 Personally, I’ve always embraced the technology.
 I understand object-based audio, and I think once you understand the concept of immersive, it becomes second nature.

-Stay tuned for Part 2 where we get an in-depth look at Jon’s experience learning immersive mixing, and some tips he has for young engineers looking to take advantage of this huge opportunity.
+In Part 2 we get an in-depth look at Jon’s experience learning immersive mixing, and some tips he has for young engineers looking to take advantage of this huge opportunity.